elves/elvish.io/src/ref/philosophy.md

         like `+ 10 (/ 105 5)`.

     *   Pipeline is the main tool for function composition.
-To make pipelines suitable for complex data manipulation, elvish extends them to be able to carry structured data (as opposed to just bytes).
+To make pipelines suitable for complex data manipulation, Elvish extends them to be able to carry structured data (as opposed to just bytes).

-    *   Output capture is the auxilary tool for function composition.
+    *   Output capture is the auxiliary tool for function composition.
 Elvish functions may write structured data directly to the output, and capturing the output yields the same structured data.